Place names of Palestine

-Many place names in Palestine were Arabized forms of ancient Hebrew and Canaanite place-names used in biblical times or later Aramaic formations.
+Many place names in Palestine are Arabized forms of ancient Canaanite and Biblical Hebrew or Aramaic place-names used over the course of the long history of Palestine.
 Most of these names have been handed down for thousands of years though their meaning was understood by only a few.
 The cultural interchange fostered by the various successive empires to have ruled the region is apparent in its place names.
 Any particular place can be known by the different names used in the past, with each of these corresponding to a historical period.
-For example, the city of Beit Shean, today in Israel, was known during the Israelite period as Beth-shean, under Hellenistic rule and Roman rule as Scythopolis, and under Arab and Islamic rule as Beisan.

 The importance of toponymy, or geographical naming, was first recognized by the Palestine Exploration Fund (PEF), a British organization who mounted geographical map-making expeditions in the region in the late 19th century.
 Shortly thereafter, the British Mandatory authorities set out to gather toponymic information from local fellahin, who had been proven to have preserved knowledge of the ancient place names which could help identify archaeological sites.

 Since the establishment of the State of Israel, many place names have since been Hebraicized, and are referred to by their revived biblical names.
 In some cases, even sites with only Arabic names and no pre-existing ancient Hebrew names or associations have been given new Hebrew names.
 Place names in the region have been the subject of much scholarship and contention, particularly in the context of the Arab–Israeli conflict.
 Their significance lies in their potential to legitimize the historical claims asserted by the involved parties, all of whom claim priority in chronology, and who use archaeology, cartography, and place names as their proofs.